amfairley/toytribe/DESIGN.md

 - Trying to access the edit page for a toy, review, or user you do not own will diver the user to the error 403 access denied page

 **Back-end**: Entity-relationship-diagram (ERD) <br>
-Below is a proposed ERD for the tables to be modelled for the database.
+Below is a proposed ERD for the tables to be modelled for the database that is relevant to the webite purpose and contains relationships between tables.
 ![Toy tribe entity relationship diagram](/documentation/design/entity_relationship_diagram.png)<br>
 **Explanation**
 - The relational database will consist of 5 linked tables.
 - The user table will house information on the user and will not use any foreign keys.
 It will autoincrement, giving each user a unique ID.
+This gives the potential functionality for users to create, edit, and delete their user account including changing password, meeting user stories 2, 12, 20, and 21.
 - The toy type table will list various types of toys with incremental ids.
+Allowing users to search through toys based on their type, meeting user stories 10 and 17.
 - The toy table will house the toy data.
 It will use the user_id as a foreign key in order to identify the creator of the toy.
 This creates a one to many relationship between users and toys, as one user may create many toys.
 It is linked in a way that if a user is deleted, the toy will remain in the database.
 The table also has a foreign key of the toy_type_id.
 This provides a one to one relationship, as a toy will only be able to have one toy type.
+This allows for functionality of the user to create, edit, delete, and search toys, meeting the requirements for user stories 6, 7, 10, 15, 17, 22, and 23.
 - The review table will house the review data.
 It will have the user_id as a foreign key in order to identify the author of the review.
 This creates a one to many relationship between users and reviews, as one user may create multiple reviews.
 The table also has the foreign key of toy_id to identify which toy the review is for.
 This creates a one to many relationship between toys and reviews, as even though only one user may create a review for a specific toy, that toy can have multiple reviews from different users.
 It is linked in a way that deletion of a user will not delete the review, but deletion of a toy will delete all associated reviews.
 The also_liked data of a review houses a list of integers that relate to toy_ids that the reviewer also liked.
 Instead of setting up a many to many relationship in the schema, reading the also_liked data and assigning associated toys will be handled with python code.
+This allows users the functionality of creating, editing, and deleting reviews, assigning ratings to toys, and sorting the reviews.
+This meets the requirements for user stories 7, 8, 9, 16, 18, 24 and 25.
 - The profile table will house the public profile data about the user.
 It will have user_id as a foreign key to assign the profile to the correct user.
 This is a one to one relationship, as a user is only allowed one profile.
 It is linked in a way that deletion of the user will also delete the profile associated with them.
+Housing this data gives the potential functionality to edit their user profile and see other user profiles, providing the requirements for user stories 3, 13, and 14.

 #### Interactive Experience